antooni/antooni.github.io/content/travel/iceland.md

 ## Niceland

 I came up with the name inside the car, when everyone was looking through the windows and constantly someone was saying "nice".
 It is a nice land indeed, but only saying it is nice is an understatement.
-But to be honest, it is hard to put into words what one sees there.
+To be honest, it is hard to put into words what one sees there.
 Maybe "nice" is not that bad of a word after all, because it leaves the place for interpretation.
 I will try to fill this void with photos and hopefully will manage to familiarize you with the truly remarkable world of this small distant island.

 ![](../../images/iceland/main.jpg)